-NET INCOME ATTRIBUTABLE TO NONCONTROLLING INTERESTS
+NET (LOSS) INCOME ATTRIBUTABLE TO NONCONTROLLING INTERESTS

-Net income attributable to noncontrolling interests was \$1.1 million, \$0.5 million and \$1.5 million for 2011, 2010 and 2009, respectively.
+Net loss attributable to noncontrolling interests was \$0.1 million for 2012 compared to net income of \$1.1 million and \$0.5 million for 2011 and 2010, respectively.
+The decrease in net income attributable to noncontrolling interests in 2012 compared to 2011 is primarily due to decreased profitability at out Movilcarga and ATX subsidiaries.
 Noncontrolling interests represents the elimination of net income or loss attributable to the minority shareholders' portion of the following consolidated subsidiaries that are not wholly owned:

-Subsidiary Percent Owned Segment - Country
+Subsidiary Percent Owned (1) Segment - Country

 Movilcarga 80% epay - Spain

-e-pay SRL 51% epay - Italy

-ATX 51% epay - various
+ATX 75.5% epay - various

 Euronet China 75% EFT - China

 Euronet Pakistan 70% EFT - Pakistan

-Furonet Services LLC 95% EFT - Russia